chef/automate/components/automate-chef-io/content/docs/ldap.md

 #### Troubleshoot User Search

-There's two main ways the user search could fail, and they lead to different sign in failures: One is queries that can't be executed at all, leading to
+There's two main ways the user search could fail, and they lead to different sign in failures: One is queries that cannot be executed at all, leading to

 > Internal Server Error
 >